-Jim Occhialini is a vice president with Alpha Analytical and has 40 years of environmental analytical and consulting experience working on a wide range of projects.
+Jim Occhialini is a vice president with Alpha Analytical and he has 40 years of environmental analytical and consulting experience working on a wide range of projects.
 Jim serves as the product line manager for the laboratory's specialty analytical services team, where he supports the laboratory's emerging contaminates, ecological risk assessment and hydrocarbon forensics project applications.
+He is currently the chemistry section lead for the ASTM WK54455 Standard Guide for the Selection and Application of Analytical Methods and Procedures Used during Sediment Corrective Action which is currently in the balloting process.
 Jim has been very involved in the development and implementation of the MassDEP's Compendium of Analytical Methods and Representativeness Evaluation and Data Usability workgroups.
 Jim is also very active with the LSPA, SETAC, SMWG, and EBC as well as a number of additional regulatory workgroups and industry associations where he has given numerous technical presentations and training programs on PFAS and 1,4 dioxane emerging contaminate topics, sediments, data usability, and quality assurance/quality control.
 Jim received his Bachelor of Science Degree in Environmental Science from the University of Massachusetts, Amherst.